moriturus/ktra/README.md

 `Ktra` is an implementation of the [Alternate Registry](https://doc.rust-lang.org/cargo/reference/registries.html) that is introduced for non-public crates in Rust/Cargo 1.34.

-In other words, `Ktra` is an all-in-one package of the private cargo registry.
+In other words, `Ktra` is an all-in-one package for the private cargo registry.

 ## Features